gianmarcoalberti/ChiSquaredTools/README.md

 - **chisquare**: The author's CRAN package providing many of the underlying statistical functions
 - **stratastats**: The author's CRAN package providing many of the underlying statistical functions
-- **From Data to Insights: A Beginner's Guide toe Cross-Tabulation Analysis** (Chapman & Hall, 2024.
+- **From Data to Insights: A Beginner's Guide to Cross-Tabulation Analysis** (Chapman & Hall, 2024.
 ISBN 9781032720388)

 ## Licence

 This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](LICENSE) file for details.

-## Feedback and Bug Reports

-Please report issues or suggestions via the [GitHub Issues](../../issues) page or the [jamovi forum](https://forum.jamovi.org/).

-## Acknowledgements

-This module was developed with support from the jamovi developer community.
-Thanks to all beta testers who provided feedback during development.